Ambigram: Single

-Several words
+Several

-A symmetrical ambigram is called "heterogram" (contraction of "hetero-ambigram") when it gives another word.

-Visually, a heterogram ambigram is symmetrical only when both versions of the pairing are shown together.

-The aesthetical appearance is more difficult to design, when a changing ambigram aims to be revealed in one way only, alternatively or separately, because symmetry generally enhances elegance.

-Technically, there are twice more combinations of letters involved in a hetero-ambigram than in a homo-ambigram.
-For example, the 180° rotational ambigram "yeah" contains only two pairs of letters: y/h and e/a, whereas the heterogram "yeah / good" contains four : y/d, e/o, a/o, and h/g.
+A symmetrical ambigram may be called a "heterogram" (contraction of "hetero-ambigram") when it becomes a different word after rotation.
+Visually, a hetero-ambigram is symmetrical only when both versions of the pairing are shown together.
+The aesthetic appearance is more difficult to design when a changing ambigram is intended to be shown in one way only, because symmetry generally enhances the visual appearance of artwork.
+Technically, there are two times more combinations of letters involved in a hetero-ambigram than in a homo-ambigram.
+For example, the 180° rotational ambigram "yeah" contains only two pairs of letters: y/h and e/a, whereas the heterogram "yeah / good" contains four: y/d, e/o, a/o, and h/g.

-A single word ambigram cannot be hetero-, but a multiple words ambigram can be homo- type if the letters overlapse, like in "upsidedown" written attached, for example.
-The ambigram saying "upsidedown" one way and "upsidedown" again the other way, means it is a two words homogram.
-But the ambigram saying "upside" one way and "down" after rotation, means it is a two words heterogram.

-There is no limitation to the number of words potentially associable, and full ambigram sentences have even been published.
+There is no limitation to the number of words that can potentially be paired up as hetero-ambigrams, and full ambigram sentences have even been published.

 Types

 Ambigrams are exercises in graphic design that play with optical illusions, symmetry and visual perception.

 Some ambigrams feature a relationship between their form and their content.
 Ambigrams usually fall into one of several categories.